svea-juancastaneda/intro-to-testing/PITCHME.md

 ## The exercise 2
 * Along with the code there is an example and the boilerplate code
 * Your code is not yours and you will maintain somebody else
 * You will not purposely know who write what.
-Just to know how it feels to maintain other people's fantastic code/tests :smiling_imp:
+Just to know how it feels to maintain other people's fantastic code/tests
 * The lazy PO is not sure and may introduce changes under development